 Like Dolby Digital, DTS encoding is limited to a maximum of six audio channels and it compresses the audio to make the footprint on the disc smaller.

-One difference is it supports a higher bitrate than Dolby Digital (1500 kbits/s compared to 640 kbits/s), although in reality the actual bitrate on disc is often lower than the maximum.
+One difference is it supports a higher bitrate than Dolby Digital (1500 kbits/s compared to 640 kbits/s).
+However, in reality, the actual bitrate on the disc is often lower than the maximum.